 Carleton University Library has been digitizing material to support the teaching, learning and research needs of the University.
-In particular, digitization has been heavily concentrated in the areas of transcription services and reserves to create accessible format alternatives, as well as in the area of rare books and archives.
+In particular, digitization has concentrated on transcription services and reserves to create accessible format alternatives, as well as digitizing to preserve rare books and archives.

 The goal of the Digitization Hub is to expand our capacity for digitization year round, to balance the peak periods reserved for transcription services with other projects that can utilize the equipment when it is available.

 Types of Projects Considered

 For requests, or for questions or to speak with us about your digitization project, contact us at firstname.lastname@example.org.

 Requests can only be made from persons currently affiliated with Carleton University (that is, a faculty, staff or student member).